buildthenmarket/Health-and-Fitness/Body/Hygiene/Dental.md

 - Replace your toothbrush every three months.
 - Consider using a tongue scraper to remove bacteria from your tongue.
 - Drink plenty of water to help keep your mouth moist.

+## AVOID

+Toxic Toothpaste Ingredients to Avoid

+1. **Titanium Dioxide**: Classified as a possible carcinogen by the Environmental Working Group (EWG).
+It's added as a colorant to make toothpaste white, but doesn't provide any oral benefits.
+2. **Triclosan**: Linked to endocrine (hormone) disruption and potential carcinogenicity.
+It's an antibacterial agent used in some toothpastes, but its use has been largely discontinued due to health concerns.
+3. **Hydrogen Peroxide**: While safe in small concentrations, excessive use can lead to enamel damage and tooth sensitivity.

+### Toothpastes with Triclosan

+Based on the provided search results, the following toothpaste uses triclosan:

+- Colgate Total toothpaste (pre-2022 formulation): According to the 2016 New York Times article and the 2023 publication, Colgate Total toothpaste contained triclosan as its active ingredient until its reformulation in 2022.
+- Colgate Total toothpaste (pre-2022 formulation, specific details): The 2023 publication and the 2022 PMC article mention that Colgate Total toothpaste contained 10 mM triclosan, an anti-bacterial agent, along with a copolymer that retained the triclosan on the tooth surface for up to 12 hours.

+Please note that Colgate has since reformulated Colgate Total toothpaste to remove triclosan, as reported in the 2022 article.
+The current formulation uses stannous fluoride as the active ingredient instead.

+**Organic Alternatives:**

+1. **Hydroxyapatite (HAp) Toothpaste**: A natural, non-toxic alternative for preventing tooth decay and rebuilding tooth structure.
+Look for brands like Boka, which uses HAp as a primary ingredient.
+2. **Natural Whitening Agents**: Instead of hydrogen peroxide, some toothpastes use natural whitening agents like baking soda, essential oils (e.g., tea tree oil), or plant-based extracts (e.g., chamomile).

+**How to Avoid Carcinogenic Ingredients:**

+1. **Read Labels**: Check the ingredient list for titanium dioxide, triclosan, and hydrogen peroxide.
+Opt for toothpastes with natural, organic ingredients.
+2. **Choose EU Ecolabel Products**: The EU Ecolabel certification ensures products meet certain environmental standards, including the avoidance of harmful chemicals like triclosan and parabens.
+3. **Support Brands with Transparent Ingredients**: Look for companies that disclose their ingredients and manufacturing processes.
+This can help you make informed decisions about the products you use.
+4. **Consult with Your Dentist**: If you're concerned about the ingredients in your toothpaste, consult with your dentist or hygienist for personalized recommendations.

+Remember to always prioritize your oral health and well-being by choosing natural, non-toxic products and consulting with a healthcare professional if you have any concerns.

 ## Timelines for replacing oral hygiene tools